 The programme will draw upon subject expertise within the School of Architecture, Built and Natural Environments, which has been commended by Externals for its commitment to innovative teaching and learning.

-The programme enhances a number of advanced transferable skills and equips the student with a range of skills appropriate for a broad variety of future opportunities as well as providing skills and competencies for those students who are progressing to MPhil / PhD.
+The programme enhances several advanced transferable skills and equips the student with a range of skills appropriate for a wide variety of future opportunities as well as providing skills and competencies for those students who are progressing to MPhil / PhD.
 Regularly, our MSc students have progressed to our PhD provision.

 Sustainability is seen as a priority in construction circles; the very nature of its operation places a heavy burden on the environment.
 The programme holds firm the sustainability concept and provides students with ‘real’ examples of established practices.